The Best Rivers In Ontario For Trout And Steelhead

 Fishing Oshawa creek

-Oshawa creek flows through the town of Oshawa and is not really the prettiest of rivers in that area but as you get out of town this little creek is a nice piece of water.
+Oshawa Creek flows through the town of Oshawa and is not really the prettiest river in that area, but as you get out of town, this little creek is a nice piece of water.

-Because the access can be good in lower and upper Oshawa creek and because of the large runs of steelhead and salmon I would consider this to be one of the best rivers in Ontario, especially if you live in this area.
+Because the access can be good in lower and upper Oshawa creek and the large runs of steelhead and salmon, I would consider this one of Ontario’s best rivers, especially if you live in this area.

-There’s also brook trout and brown trout in this river and it has some decent access through the town and in parks like Cedar Valley Conservation or at Healing Lodge – Cedar Valley Conservation.
+This river also has brook and brown trout, and it has decent access through the town and in parks like Cedar Valley Conservation or Healing Lodge—Cedar Valley Conservation.

 Fishing Duffins Creek